TomasHubelbauer/selfie/readme.md

 - [ ] Implement the option to specify a size range instead of size value

-### Display the guides only once having pressed the button floating and focused

-Display the guides in a modal and display only the one for the current browser.
-Hide once the screenshot is collected.

 ### Check for the marker colors as well as known browser artifacted colors

 The `getDisplayMedia` stream is compressed and the compression causes colors to